SintefManufacturing/python-urx/README.md

 #RG2 Gripper

 urx can also control an RG2 gripper attached to the UR robot.
 This class was primarily developed by [David Hinwood](https://github.com/u3099811)

-'''
-Additional Notes
-	Gripper will contiously try to close(stopped at the set force value in newtons) if set to a width smaller than the current width while grasping an object.
+-Gripper will contiously try to close(stopped at the set force value in newtons) if set to a width smaller than the current width while grasping an object.
 This is part of the design and not 		an error.
 The same functionality is embedded in the default program

-	You require an ethernet connection to the robot
+-You require an ethernet connection to the robot
 '''
 ##Example use: